 Sound in your ears

 Singing most sweetly

-31) In June 1911, a shipment of 1000 barrels of California table wine was sent to Japan, allegedly because it was said that the Japanese were starting to change their tastes, from Sake to wine.
+41) Now, let's discuss alcoholic exports to Japan.
+The San Francisco Cal, June 6, 1911, stated that a shipment of 1000 barrels of California table wine were being sent to Japan, allegedly because it was said that the Japanese were starting to change their tastes, from Sake to wine.
 After California wine had previously dealt with competition in Hawaii from Sake imports, I'm sure they felt better that their wines were now being seen as competitive to Sake in Japan.

-32) Assault with a deadly weapon, a Sake bottle?
-A San Francisco newspaper, in July 1911, told the tale of an intoxicated Japanese man who allegedly assaulted a fellow wedding guest with a Sake bottle.
+42) Assault with a deadly weapon, a Sake bottle?
+The San Francisco Call, July 22, 1911, told the tale of an intoxicated Japanese man who allegedly assaulted a fellow wedding guest with a Sake bottle.
 The accused was eventually acquitted of a charge of assault with a deadly weapon.

 43) The Sun (NY), March 10, 1912, published an interesting article describing Sake and its production, and it even refers to it as seishu, the legal name for Sake in Japan.
 It states Sake is unique, and though it resembles beer, wine and brandy, it is not any of those categories.
 It correctly notes that Sake is originally of Chinese origin.